 The DPoE System MUST use the configured SF Required Attribute Mask (TLV24/25.31) to associate provisioned IP(HSD) service flows with serving group.

 Finally, in the example above note the definition of the "bundle type" object.
-This object in the configuration example is the configuration of the serving group to associate dynamically configured DAC service-flows to the DAC bundle interface or sub-interface.
+This object in the configuration example is the configuration of the serving group to associate an S-VLAN tag to L2HSD traffic.